storesafe/cordova-sqlite-storage/README.md

   - iOS: sqlite `3.8.8.3` embedded
   - WP7: possible to build from C#, as specified by `plugin.xml` - **NOT TESTED**
   - WP8: performance/stability issues have been reported with the CSharp-SQLite library.
 Windows (universal) platform is recommended for the future.
-  - ~~Amazon Fire-OS version is missing, to be restored in the near future~~
 - API to open the database may be changed somewhat to be more streamlined.
 Transaction and single-statement query API will NOT be changed.

 ## Announcements